HikkaV/DS-ML-Courses/docs/info.rst

  * *Unsupervised learning*
  * *Reinforcement learning*

-*Supervised learning* - is a type of machine learning, when given a data/features  (by notation `X`) and coressponding answers/labels (by notation 'Y') an algorithm learns a complex function to map data/features to labels.
+*Supervised learning* - is a type of machine learning, when given a data/features  (by notation `X`) and coressponding answers/labels (by notation `Y`) an algorithm learns a complex function to map data/features to labels.